2020PB/police-brutality/reports/Oregon.md

 During a series of events around 1 AM outside the Justice Center, a federal officer grabs a protestor and throws him to the ground.
 The protestor lands on a tear gas canister, which then explodes on his back.
 As he tries to stand, an officer once again shoves him to the ground and kneels on him.
 The officer then appears to stand and release the protestor.

-tags: shove, throw, protestor, tear-gas, tear-gas-canister
+tags: shove, throw, protester, tear-gas, tear-gas-canister

 id: or-portland-127